aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/specification.rst

 An ABOUT file is an ASCII YAML formatted text file.
 Note that while Unicode characters are not supported in an ABOUT file proper, external files can contain UTF-8 Unicode.
+The key for the licenses field and the license_expression are dejacode license key.

 ABOUT file name